 In the above photo, President Barack Obama is seen delivering a statement to the press after meeting with cabinet agencies coordinating the government’s Ebola response, in the Cabinet Room of the White House on October 15, 2014.
 Dr. Tom Frieden, CDC Director, is participating from Atlanta via teleconferencing.

 USAID coordinated the broad U.S. response, managing operations and logistics with its Office of U.S. Foreign Disaster Assistance (OFDA) overseeing disaster response.
 CDC oversaw the public health response and provided technical assistance.
 U.S. Customs and Border Protection, the Department of State, the Department of Defense, and the Department of Health and Human Services, including the National Institutes of Health and the Food and Drug Administration, were integrated into the response.

 On December 16, 2014, President Obama signed into law an appropriations act that allocated $5.4 billion in emergency funding to support the U.S. government’s response to the Ebola outbreak in West Africa.
 This was the largest-ever U.S. government response to a global health crisis.

-The following oral history is by Carmen Villar, the current Chief of Staff at CDC.
-In this oral history, Villar shares the meeting that she and other organization members had with former President Barack Obama.
+Carmen Villar, who oversaw the creation of the Office of the Director Liaison Office, shares the meeting that she and other organization members had with former President Barack Obama.
+(Transcript)